The Writing Retreat

 Writing for health and wellbeing

-One of my passions as a writer is the way writing can help people as part of their health and wellbeing; something which is more important now, as we live through a pandemic, than ever before.
-I’m a member of Lapidus UK, which runs events to raise awareness of writing for wellbeing, encouraging more people to try it.
-We have regular meetings in Cornwall with workshops led by Lapidus members, and a chance to share information and inspiration about expressive writing.
+One of my passions as a writer is the way writing can help people as part of their health and wellbeing.
+I’m a member of Lapidus UK, which runs events to raise awareness of writing for wellbeing, and I’m the author of a book Writing in Bereavement, A Creative Handbook, a guide for counsellors and volunteers supporting people after someone has died.